lucy-gf/imd_matrices/README.md

 ---

-## Sensitivity Analyses
+## Analyses

-The following sensitivity analyses are implemented throughout the pipeline:
+The following sensitivity/alternative analyses are implemented throughout the pipeline:

 | Label | Description |
 |---|---|